ClimateTown/knowledge-hub/README.md

 - [Create an issue](https://github.com/ClimateTown/knowledge-hub/issues/new/choose) and select "✨Resource Suggestion".
 - Fill out the form.
 Please adhere to the instructions.
 - Get the resource approved (or discuss it further in the issue).
 - Once approved, resource is then onboarded onto the website.
-Resource onboarding happens every Friday!!
+Resource onboarding happens at least once a month (on the first Sunday)!

 ## Contributing